MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 #### To move a rule to a new position using drag-and-drop:

-1. Select the rule you want to move, and then drag it to its new position.
+1. Select the rule you want to move, and then drag-and-drop it to a new position.
 1. Repeat Step 1 to move as many rules as you want, and then select **Save order.**

     To cancel your changes, select **Cancel re-ordering**.